dempseyatgithub/JekyllServe/JekyllServe.novaextension/README.md

 #### Port
 If you edit multiple Jekyll site projects, setting a different port for each allows you to easily serve multiple sites simultaneously without conflicting ports.

+## Ruby Version
+Jekyll projects often include a `.ruby-version` file to specify the version of ruby to be used.
+Gems used by the project, including Jekyll itself, are installed for a particular version of ruby.

+JekyllServe uses an included copy of chruby to run tasks using the specified version of ruby and to ensure the correct set of gems is available.

+The standard ruby installation paths used by common ruby version managers, chruby, RVM, rbenv, and rbfu, are searched for ruby versions if present.

+Since Jekyll projects typically do require a particular version of ruby, adding a `.ruby-version` file is recommended for use with JekyllServe.

 ----
 ### Acknowledgements